dr-daisuke-urano/PlantHyperspectralSVD/README.md

 specim_plot(spectra_per_area, path) # Call the specim plot function
 ```

-### Step 1: Pixel-by-pixel normalization of leaf reflectance spectra with nIR bands.
+### Step 1: Normalization of leaf reflectance spectra with nIR bands.
-Visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for plant stress diagnostics.
-On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of plant growing conditions, which is ideal for the normalization of the leaf reflectance spectra.
-In this study, the 890–910 nm bands are utilized as the reference to normalize the spectral data.
+Leaf reflectance values are highly affected by lighting conditions.
+To minimize variations due to uneven lighting, we utilized the 890–910 nm bands as the reference to normalize leaf reflectance spectra.
+This choice of wavelength bands is because visible to far-red reflectances (400 - 750 nm) vary under various stresses, making them useful for plant stress diagnostics.
+On the other hand, leaf reflectance near 900 nm remains relatively stable regardless of plant growing conditions, which makes it ideal for normalizing the leaf reflectance spectra.

 ### Step 1 procedure:
 ```python